 Staged procedures are multiple surgical procedures for the same patient that occur at different points in time and are clinically related.

-For example, a patient has their first cataract removed in March, and then their second cataract takes place in April.
+For example, a patient has the first cataract removed in March with the second cataract removal taking place in April.
 To capture staged procedures in the WTIS, a waitlist for the first procedure should be opened when the clinician makes a DTT and the patient agrees to have the surgery.
 Once the first procedure is complete and the patient has convalesced, the clinician can reassess the patient and make the second DTT.
 At this time, the second waitlist should be opened for the second procedure.